Crisp-Unimib/PIAAC2ESCO/README.md

 The file is stored in the output folder: [PIAAC2ESCO.csv](https://github.com/Crisp-Unimib/PIAAC2ESCO/blob/master/output/PIAAC2ESCO.csv)

 ### Contributors
 PIAAC2ESCO was developed in the framework of the European Union's Horizon 2020 [*Pillars - Pathways to inclusive labour markets*](https://www.h2020-pillars.eu).
 The main objective of PILLARS is to study the development of skills and their demand, to inform policies on how to revise education and training systems to create the opportunities to acquire them.
-The contributors are Fabio Mercorio, Mario Mezzanzanica, Filippo Pallucchini and Francesco Trentini of the [Interuniversity Research Centre on Public Services (CRISP)](https://crispresearch.it) and Yuchen Guo and Christina Langer of the [Katholische Universität Eichstätt-Ingolstadt (KU)](https://www.ku.de).
+The contributors are:

+- **Fabio Mercorio** (Dept of statistics and quantitative methods - University of Milano-Bicocca, [Interuniversity Research Centre on Public Services (CRISP)](https://crispresearch.it)): supervision, methodology, conceptualisation;
+- **Mario Mezzanzanica** (Dept of statistics and quantitative methods - University of Milano-Bicocca, [Interuniversity Research Centre on Public Services (CRISP)](https://crispresearch.it)): Project administrator, funding acquisition, supervision.
+- **Filippo Pallucchini** (Dept of statistics and quantitative methods - University of Milano-Bicocca, [Interuniversity Research Centre on Public Services (CRISP)](https://crispresearch.it)): resources, data curation, validation
+- **Francesco Trentini** (Dept of statistics and quantitative methods - University of Milano-Bicocca, [Interuniversity Research Centre on Public Services (CRISP)](https://crispresearch.it)): methodology, formal analysis, investigation, validation
+- **Yuchen Guo** ([Katholische Universität Eichstätt-Ingolstadt (KU)](https://www.ku.de), ifo Institute Munich): validation
+- **Christina Langer** ([Katholische Universität Eichstätt-Ingolstadt (KU)](https://www.ku.de), ifo Institute Munich, Harvard Kennedy School): validation

 ### Contacts
 If you want to have more information or to report works that use PIAAC2ESCO to be listed on this page, please [write us an email](mailto:francesco.trentini@unimib.it).